Quick overview

 Appointment of a guardian

-The function of guardian in the cases referred to above was most often performed by family members and other close persons.
+Family members and other close persons have most often acted as guardians in these cases.
 We are talking about so-called private guardians, of which there are approximately 80 %.
 They are supplemented by public guardians, where the municipality, homes for the elderly, other types of homes (for people with mental retardation, etc.), for example, take on guardianship.
 They account for about 20% of all guardians.

 Tip: The terms guardian and guardianship can sometimes be confused with, for example, foster parent or adoptive parent.
 There is some similarity, but the basic principle is different.
 What exactly guardianship consists of and how to become a guardian is discussed in a separate article.